 The ANA Board of Directors are now providing more specific guidelines for patients in selecting a qualified medical professional for the treatment of an acoustic tumor.
 The following criteria are recommended:

-1. The physician must have Board eligibility or Certification in the related specialty, neurosurgery, otolaryngology, radiation oncology or ophthalmology.
+The physician must have Board eligibility or Certification in the related specialty, neurosurgery, neurotology or radiation oncology.

-2. The physician must have received specialized training or must have significant ongoing practice experience related to acoustic neuroma treatment.
+The physician must have received specialized training or must have significant on-going practice experience related to acoustic neuroma treatment.

-3. The treating physician must use a team approach for treatment, with access to a team or referrals, with the individual having access to all members of the team.
+The treating physician must use a team approach for treatment, with access to a team or referrals, with the individual having access to all members of the team.
 Other medical professionals should be involved in the treatment plan.
-In the case of surgery, an otological and neurological team should be used.
+In the case of surgery, a neurotologic and neurosurgical team should be used.
 In radiosurgery, a team should consist of the radiation oncologist, neurosurgeon or neurotologist, and radiation physicist.
-A rehabilitation specialist should be made available for all treatment options if necessary.
+Specialists skilled in a variety of rehabilitation issues (facial reanimation, cognitive, vestibular balance, hearing, tinnitus, headache, and physical therapy) should also be made available before and after treatment as needed.

-7. The physician must demonstrate support of ANAUSA and have information about ANA available in his/her office.
+The physician must demonstrate support of ANAUSA and have information about ANA available in his/her office